 CIT Bank Platinum Savings Account

-For saving more than $5,000, the CIT Bank Platinum Savings Account is an excellent choice high yield savings account.
-This account pays an unbeatable interest rate on balances over $5,000.
-The downside is that balances of less than $5,000 earn a small fraction (0.25% APY) of what other accounts pay.
+For saving more than $5,000, the CIT Platinum Savings Account is an excellent choice for a high-yield savings account.
+This account pays an almost unbeatable interest rate of 5.05% APY on balances of $5,000 or more with no monthly fees.

 - No monthly service fees

-CIT Bank also has a mobile app that supports free mobile check deposits and external transfers.
+The easy-to-use CIT Bank mobile app that supports free mobile check deposits and external transfers.

 If you’re after the highest savings interest rates available, Raisin is where to find them.
 Raisin connects savers with dozens of smaller banks and credit unions offering industry-leading rates.